einavha/api.ubinary.com/affiliates/user-open-position.md

 #### Expectations
-- Affiliate is loged in
+- Affiliate is logged in

 #### Access restrictions
 - White IP list